 The Micro Amp has three analogue channels - clean, drive and lead - while your tone can be tweaked with bass, mid, treble and gain controls.
 There are 15W of power (7.5 in battery-power mode) and a four-inch speaker.
 A 4Ω cabinet output ensures that you can add more grunt if you need it.

 iRig Micro Amp runs on six AA batteries or with an optional 9V power supply.
 As well as the main guitar input, there’s also an aux input and a headphones output.
-It’ll be shipping in March, when we’ll find out how it stacks up against the best best mini guitar amps currently on the market.
+Announced at NAMM, it's now available, so we'll soon be able to find out how it stacks up against the best best mini guitar amps currently on the market.

 Priced at $150/€150, you can find out more about the iRig Micro Amp on the IK Multimedia website.